6 Proven Ways to Recover From Stress

 6. Try to See Your Stress as a Challenge

 A study by Harvard and Yale researchers shows that your attitude toward stress matters and that people can learn more positive attitudes.
 The researchers showed one of two brief video clips to managers at a large, multinational banking firm, then measured their mood and work performance in subsequent weeks.
 These managers had high-pressure jobs with quotas they had to meet.
 One group saw a clip showing the negative effects of stress while the other group saw a clip about seeing stress as a positive challenge.
 The group that saw the clip about the positive aspects of stress actually felt less stressed—they engaged more at work and were happier and healthier.
-They also reported a 23% decrease in stress-related physical symptoms (like backache) compared to the group whose members saw the negative video.
+They also reported a 23 percent decrease in stress-related physical symptoms (like backache) compared to the group whose members saw the negative video.
 So try to see your stressors as challenges that you can learn from (even if it’s just learning to tolerate stress).